openedx/edx-documentation/en_us/shared/exercises_tools/oppia.rst

   :depth: 2

-Before you make content from an external site available through your course, be sure to review the content to ensure that it is accessible.
+Before you make content from an external site available through your course, be sure to review the content to ensure that it is accessible to people with disabilities.
 For more information, see :ref:`Accessibility Best Practices for Course Content Development`.

 *********
 Overview